Adri6336/hampp/README.md

 bored and don't want to update hampp, there isn't a sell option in the robo-hamster's wisdom and it equally divides any investment amount you give it.

 Have fun and remember: ***this is not financial advice***.

+# Updating

+I am not updating the crypto list actively.
+It was originally made to account for the tradable cryptos on Coinbase Pro, so you may want to edit the list if you're using a different exchange or my list has not been updated recently.
+My web scraping skillz are still subpar, so I transcribe by hand; consequentially, I don't like to update it.